sdg002/CurveReconstruction/Readme.md

 - Try reducing the since wave and extract patches
 - Create a star shape
 - Create a HTML result from independent picture output and another accompanying output JSON which contains the parameters used for the generator
+- - How do you read Matlab .MAT file (see read me)

 ## Changes to algo
 - Capture patch window size,